sersad-ru/MultiSens/README.md

 |[Stepper](docs/Stepper.md)|Stepper motor|Yes|
 |[W5500Lite](docs/W5500Lite.md)|W5500 Lite Ethernet module|No|

-Due to the memory limit of the hardware you may you can not use all plugins simuatinely.
+Due to the memory limit of the hardware you can not use all plugins simuatinely.
 For example, the [W5500Lite](docs/W5500Lite.md) plugin is deactivated by default.
 See [Plugin activation](#plugin-activation) section to activate/deactivate plugins.